-For the past eighty years, the Faculty of Education has evolved from a few discipline-oriented courses in Education offered by the Faculty of Arts and Science into one of the largest and strongest Faculties of Education in the country.
+Over the past eighty years, the Faculty of Education has evolved from a few discipline-oriented courses in Education offered by the Faculty of Arts and Science into one of the largest and strongest Faculties of Education in the country.
 The first education course, covering both the history and philosophy of education, was approved in 1911 and first offered in 1912.
 In 1928, the School of Education was created under the administration of the Faculty of Arts and Science.
 It opened the following year with an enrolment of seven students.
 The School later evolved into the College of Education; then, in 1942, into the Faculty of Education.
 In 1945, the Province of Alberta closed its Normal Schools in Calgary and Edmonton and turned control of teacher education over to the University of Alberta.
 Alberta was the first province in Canada to make teacher education exclusively a university responsibility.
 Since 1945, the Faculty of Education has awarded more than 45,000 BEd degrees, and developed strong graduate programs that have provided outstanding educational leaders for institutions and school systems across Canada and around the world.
+In 1991, the Faculty of Library and Information Studies joined the Faculty of Education and became the School of Library and Information Studies.